 - Daily, Weekly and Monthly intervals fire accurately to their names

-When you're finished, click the big, blue Create New Search Subscription button, and your lead will start getting alerts based on their email frequency (once new listings are added to fit that criteria)!
+When you're finished, click the big, blue Create New Search Subscription button, and your lead will start getting alerts based on their email frequency (once new listings are added to fit those criteria)!
 Please note, an initial email will not go out once the subscription is created.
 They will receive their first email when a property matches the search criteria.

 What do the emails look like?